sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 ##### Retrospective action items

-The action items from the retrospective are [migrated to Jira](https://sourcegraph.atlassian.net/browse/CLOUD-92) and usually have an owner assigned responsible for leading the action to its completion.
-The retrospective actions Jira issues that require engineering effort are going through team's [regular grooming process](#groomings) and later are part of a sprint scope.
+The action items from the retrospective are migrated to GitHub and usually have an owner assigned responsible for leading the action to its completion.
+The retrospective actions GitHub issues that require engineering effort are going through team's [regular grooming process](#groomings) and later are part of a sprint scope.

-We review the [backlog of action items](https://sourcegraph.atlassian.net/browse/CLOUD-92) during each [sprint review](#sprint-reviews).
+We review the backlog of action items during each [sprint review](#sprint-reviews).
 We discuss the outcomes of the items from this list completed in given sprint and the team makes recommendations about what action items should be added to the next iteration.

 #### Groomings

 To support the globally distributed nature of our team, we are doing our groomings in an asynchronous format.
-[Agile Poker Jira addon](https://marketplace.atlassian.com/apps/700473/agile-poker-for-jira-planning-estimation?tab=overview&hosting=cloud) is our tool of choice, and we are running our groomings session based on the following schedule:
+The [planning poker in ZenHub](https://help.zenhub.com/support/solutions/articles/43000620555-planning-poker-in-zenhub) is our tool of choice, and we are running our groomings session based on the following schedule:

-- Each Monday, the new async grooming session should be created within [Agile Poker app](https://sourcegraph.atlassian.net/projects/CLOUD?selectedItem=com.atlassian.plugins.atlassian-connect-plugin:com.spartez.jira.plugins.jiraplanningpoker__poker-project-page#!/board/11/sessions-management?type=async).
+- Each Monday, the new async grooming session should be created within [ZenHub board](https://app.zenhub.com/workspaces/iam-and-admin-experience-627aebcc9f8b7c00128a8ab6/board).
 - Every task added to the session should have an owner assigned.
 The task assignee is responsible for breaking the tasks into meaningful subtasks if applicable and working on description and acceptance criteria to meet the expectations of our DoR.
 This should be done between Monday and Wednesday.
-- Thursday and Friday are reserved for the whole team async estimation based on the Agile Poker session settings.
+- Thursday and Friday are reserved for the whole team async estimation based on the planning poker session settings.
 We are using Fibonacci numbers and treating one story point as one day of work for a single engineer.
 - Each story point represents a single developer day.

 The "grooming" label is used for marking tickets to be included in the upcoming grooming session.